Need a schedule of condition? Get a fee proposal the same working day.

 Why the lease wording matters

-A schedule of condition only delivers protection if the lease repairing covenant is qualified by reference to it.
+A schedule of condition only delivers its strongest protection if the lease repairing covenant is qualified by reference to it.
 The usual drafting is that the tenant is not obliged to put the premises into a better condition than that recorded in the schedule.
-Without that clause, the schedule may exist as a document but lacks contractual effect.
+Without that clause, the schedule may exist as evidence but its contractual effect may be limited.

 The solicitor acting for the tenant should see the schedule before the lease completes, so that the lease wording and the schedule can be reviewed together.
 Once the lease is executed, altering either is usually no longer available as a negotiating route.